 We are spiritual beings.
 And our emotions are a part of who we are.
 One of the common threads we have is the desire to seek the unknown.
 The inner quest requires us to experience the full range of emotions.

 The above obstacles prevent us from accepting the full range of our emotions.
-We need to take time to do things that help us regain and retain our mental and physical health.
+However, it is vital to take the time we need, which helps us regain and retain our mental and physical health.
 The spiritual journey emphasizes this need to be whole.
 Learning to turn inward and allow yourself to “feel” everything has always taken courage.
 It’s a journey that is vital.

 Getting in touch with your emotions’ full range is one of the essential keys to unlock your intuition and spiritual gifts.
 It teaches us the difference between meditation and worrying.